BridgeIQ/Iftm.AsyncUtilities/README.md

 using Iftm.AsyncUtilities
 ```

-## Documentation
+## Usage Guide

 ### NoAsyncExceptions

 The NoAsyncExceptions extension methods provide awaiters that don't throw exceptions if the awaited task is faulted or cancelled.
 Instead, they return
 a TaskResult or TaskResult&lt;T&gt; which contain the IsCancelled, Exception (null if no exception) and Result properies.

-For example, instead of writing
+For example, instead of writing:

 ```C#
 await Task.Delay(1000, cancellationToken);